Principal Care Management in Florida.

 PCM in Florida questions.

-Florida Medicaid provides full supplementary coverage for PCM services.
+Florida Medicaid provides partial supplementary coverage for PCM services.
 Medicare covers PCM under the same framework as CCM.
-Florida Medicaid provides full supplementary coverage.
+Florida Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Florida has approximately 4.8M residents aged 65+ (21.3% of the population), with +28% by 2035 projected growth.
 Second largest Medicare market.
 High concentration of senior living communities.
 Strong demand for RPM in assisted living and memory care settings.